 How Distracted Driving Can Be Just as Dangerous as Drunk Driving

 Most people know the dangers of driving while intoxicated.
-Public safety initiatives and nation-wide programs discourage drunk driving while state laws enact strict administrative and criminal penalties for offenders.
+Public safety initiatives and nationwide programs discourage drunk driving, while state laws enact strict administrative and criminal penalties for offenders.
 Yet, many people do not realize that driving while distracted can be just as dangerous as drunk driving.

 Distracted Driving Statistics Reveal a Disturbing Trend

 While drunk driving statistics remain high, accounting for approximately 24% of all fatal crashes in Oklahoma in 2016, distracted driving is one of the biggest threats to Oklahoma motorists.
 According to (at the time) preliminary data compiled in the Oklahoma Highway Safety Office’s 2018 Annual Report, there were approximately 1,204 motorists who were seriously injured in accidents in which distracted driving was a factor in 2018.
-Sadly, the same report revealed that younger drivers, those between the ages of 16 and 24, were far more likely to be injured or killed in distracted driving accidents than their older counterparts.

 Even more shockingly, statistics compiled in the Oklahoma Highway Safety Plan FY 2020 revealed that the top three contributing factors in injury and fatality accidents in the state in 2016 were, in order: